Stretching for Great Results

 1. Sit down with your right leg stretched straight out in front of you.

-3. Bend right elbow and rest it on the outside of your left thigh and look over your left shoulder.
+3. Bend your right elbow and rest it on the outside of your left thigh and look over your left shoulder.

-4. Repeat on other side.
+4. Repeat on another side.

 ● Chest and shoulders